pythonfoo/twiki/README.md

 You can test twiki and your configuration by running `pipenv run ./tweet.py`.

+If you don't want to install pipenv just for this application (you should, your're missing some nice features), you can still use pip:

+    pip3 install -r requirements.txt

+And then run it with `python3 tweet.py`.

 If everything works, set `twitter_dry_run` to `False` and add a cron job (or something similiar).